Student Lifestyle Agreement and Community Expectations

 become involved in organizations and leadership while at GFU.
 Some options include

 community service, Little Bruin, Urban Services, Serve trips, ASC student government,

 intramural athletic teams, campus clubs, peer advisors, etc.

 The Office of Inclusion and Leadership programs foster a welcoming campus climate for all students as they explore their leadership gifts and abilities.
 We are developing programs and resources that promote leadership and diversity from a Christian worldview, cultivate students’ attitudes, ideas, and behaviors as they relate to multicultural issues, and encourage participation in activities that celebrate cultural differences.
 We support underrepresented students in transitioning to college through the Peer2Peer mentoring program, ethnic clubs and multicultural scholarships.
 For more information, please contact Shelley Yonemura, director of inclusion and leadership programs, at firstname.lastname@example.org or 503-554-2318.

-The university competes in a broad-based program.
-To see a listing of all sports available at GFU and the season schedules please visit: athletics.georgefox.edu
+To see a listing of all sports available at GFU and the season schedules, please visit athletics.georgefox.edu